 1. Moisturizes And Smoothens The Skin

 Butylene glycol works as an emollient and a humectant and helps retain skin moisture by creating a barrier on the skin.
 This ultimately prevents water loss and conditions the skin from within.
-Thus, it acts as the perfect skin conditioning agent (3).
+Thus, theoretically, it acts as the perfect skin conditioning agent (3).

 2. Works As An Effective Solvent